 Julia Joins In

 One of the things that makes Indy special is how many unique events and programming opportunities it has to offer.
 Especially in the summer months, the city comes alive with different events, festivals, and conferences.
-So, when COVID-19 hit, many of those scheduled events were forced to completely pivot.
+Hosting Indyfluence back in 2020 was much different than it is now.
+When COVID-19 hit, many of those scheduled events were forced to completely pivot.
 Programming, strategies, and content plans went out the window.
 Event patrons were left wondering if they’d be able to celebrate the events and traditions they love.
 Two of these big annual summer events in Indianapolis are Monumental Yoga and Indy Pride.

 Monumental Yoga has been a big part of Indy’s health and wellness scene for seven years straight.
 Every year, yogis and novices alike come together, line their yoga mats side-by-side around Monument Circle, and join in a yoga practice on the summer solstice.
 The event has become a huge near-holiday for Indy residents with upwards of 4,000 people in attendance flowing as one.
 In 2014, the United Nations even declared the summer solstice on June 21st the International Day of Yoga—one year after Monumental Yoga launched on that date.
 Coincidence? … We think not.